calyxir/calyx/docs/tutorial/frontend-tut.md

 3. An adder to increment the value of the index.
 4. Whatever hardware is needed to implement the loop body computation.

-We have implemented exactly this, and you have been using it thus far with the `fud` invocations that we have provided you.
+We have implemented exactly this, and you have been using it thus far with the `fud2` invocations that we have provided you.

 However, it is time to get your hands dirty.
 We provide a [stub implementation][mymap-stub] of `map` in `gen_calyx.py`: